Bullish vs. Bearish: A Beginner’s Guide to Understanding Market Terms

 What are bullish and bearish terms?

-Bullish terms describe a situation where something is expected to increase in value, price, or popularity.
+Bullish terms describe a situation where something is expected to increase in value, price or popularity.

-Bearish terms describe a situation where something is expected to decrease in value, price, or popularity.
+Bearish terms describe a situation where something is expected to decrease in value, price or popularity.

-How do bullish vs. bearish terms affect the market?
+How do bullish vs bearish terms affect the market?

-For example, in 2020-2021, many investors were optimistic about the recovery of the global economy from the COVID-19 pandemic.
-They also bought stocks and cryptocurrencies at record highs.
-This created a solid bullish market sentiment that pushed their prices even further.
-On the other hand, some investors were pessimistic about the prospects of these assets due to rising inflation and interest rates and sold them at record lows.
-This created a strong bearish sentiment in the market that further dragged down their prices.
+But these trends can be influenced by many other factors such as interest rates, inflation, economic growth, political events, consumer confidence, etc.For example in 2020-2021 many investors were optimistic about the world economy recovering from the COVID-19 pandemic.
+They bought stocks and cryptocurrencies at all time highs.
+This created a strong bullish sentiment that pushed their prices even higher.
+While some investors were bearish on these assets due to rising inflation and interest rates and sold at all time lows.
+This created a very bearish sentiment in the market that pulled their prices down even lower.

 How can you use bullish vs. bearish terms in your trading?